Lee and Gordon Mill

 The Lee and Gordon Mill in Chickamauga, Georgia is a historic grist mill and store.
 It is on the west bank of Chickamauga Creek, about two miles north of Chickamauga on Red Belt Road.
 It was built in 1867 on the site of a previous mill.
-The precious mill was destroyed in September 1863 during the Battle of Chickamauga.
+The previous mill was destroyed in September 1863 during the Battle of Chickamauga.
 A saw mill was another line of its business.

 The mill produced over 70,000 bushels of milled grain in 1880, when it operated about 11 hours per day, six days per week, employing several men.
 It was listed on the National Register of Historic Places in 1980.